apache/mxnet/docs/tutorials/gluon/save_load_params.md

 # Saving and Loading Gluon Models

 Training large models take a lot of time and it is a good idea to save the trained models to files to avoid training them again and again.
-There is a number of reasons to do this.
+There are a number of reasons to do this.
 For example, you might want to do inference on a machine that is different from the one where the model was trained.
 Sometimes model's performance on validation set decreases towards the end of the training because of overfitting.
 If you saved your model parameters after every epoch, at the end you can decide to use the model that performs best on the validation set.
+Another reason would be to train your model using one language (like Python that has a lot of tools for training) and run inference using a different language (like Scala probably because your application is built on Scala).

-In this tutorial we will learn ways to save and load Gluon models.
+In this tutorial, we will learn ways to save and load Gluon models.
 There are two ways to save/load Gluon models:

 **1. Save/load model parameters only**

 Parameters of any Gluon model can be saved using the `save_params` and `load_params` method.
 This does not save model architecture.
-This method is used to save parameters of dynamic (non Hybrid) models.
+This method is used to save parameters of dynamic (non-hybrid) models.
 Model architecture cannot be saved for dynamic models because model architecture changes during execution.

 **2. Save/load model parameters AND architecture**

-Model architecture of `Hybrid` models stays static and don't change during execution.
+The Model architecture of `Hybrid` models stays static and don't change during execution.
 Therefore both model parameters AND architecture can be saved and loaded using `export`, `load_checkpoint` and `load` methods.

 Let's look at the above methods in more detail.
 Let's start by importing the modules we'll need.